sonocotta/esparagus-media-center/README.md

 ## Amped Esparagus

-The last in the family, **Amped Esparagus**, is a device based on PCM5100 HiFi DAC (just like HiFi Esparagus) but adds a powerful and efficient D-class amp (TPA3110D2) so it can drive speakers directly.
+The last in the family, **Amped Esparagus**, is a device based on PCM5100 HiFi DAC (just like HiFi Esparagus) but adds a powerful and efficient D-class amp (TPA3110D2/TPA3118D2/TPA3128D2 depending on the version) so it can drive speakers directly.
 It has similar power capabilities to the Louder Esparagus, but it is much simpler to set up and use, since this DAC doesn't need any configuration steps to get going, just a valid I2S audio stream.
 Simplicity comes at a price; it doesn't have a DSP unit either.
 Since it has an analog stage, you can use it either with a built-in amp or with an external amp, if you prefer.

 ![DSC_0022](https://github.com/user-attachments/assets/e9481545-e98d-4d6a-b0eb-a993ab151dc8)